no4jargon/faceFit/README.md

 The frontend uses [Three.js](https://threejs.org/) for a 3D overlay on the live camera stream.
 Running `npm install` will install this dependency automatically.

+### API base URL

+When running the development servers locally (`uvicorn` and `npm run dev`) the frontend automatically calls `http://localhost:8000/api`.
+During a production build the API base defaults to `https://facefit-nntu.onrender.com/api`.
+You can override this by setting the `VITE_API_BASE` environment variable when starting Vite or building the app.